Passing the baton again

 It’s that time again.
 Time to close out my current interim CIO engagement and transition to the new CIO.
 I’m delighted to share the news that Stony Brook Medicine has hired Kathy Ross as their next CIO.
-She starts July 24th and we will have a few weeks together to complete the transition.
+She canstockphoto13851442starts July 24th and we will have a few weeks together to complete the transition.

 Kathy brings extensive healthcare CIO experience having served for many years as a CIO within Ascension Health.
 She is no stranger to Cerner, our core EMR vendor.
 But walking into a new environment with all its complexities and uniqueness is a challenge for the most seasoned leader.